Cultured Guru Logo

 Are Sourdough Discard Hot Cross Buns a Religious Thing?

-The origins of hot cross buns are a mix of Christian and pre-Christian traditions.
 While the cross ties them to Christian symbolism, baking and eating bread marked with a cross predates Christianity in some cultures, where the cross might have symbolized the moon’s quarters or been intended for protection and to ward off evil spirits.
+Over the centuries, the Christian church adopted this tradition, and hot cross buns became a staple of Easter celebrations.

 Despite these deep-rooted religious associations, hot cross buns are enjoyed by people of many backgrounds during Easter and have become more of a cultural symbol of spring and renewal.